tkerby/flipperzero-firmware-wPlugins/README.md

 **Q: Can I add my own CCID card profiles?**
 A: Yes.
 Create a `.ccid` file following the format in the sample cards and place it in `/ext/apps_data/ccid_emulator/cards/` on your SD card.
 The format uses `[Card]` headers with `AID`, `RULE`, and `DEFAULT_RESPONSE` directives.

+**Q: How do I add custom FlipperPwn modules?**
+A: Create a `.fpwn` text file with `NAME`, `DESCRIPTION`, `CATEGORY`, and `PLATFORMS` headers, then add `OPTION` declarations and `PLATFORM WIN`/`PLATFORM MAC`/`PLATFORM LINUX` sections with DuckyScript-like commands.
+Place the file in `/ext/flipperpwn/modules/` on the SD card.
+See the included modules in `flipperpwn_modules/` for examples.

+**Q: Does FlipperPwn require admin/root on the target?**
+A: Most modules operate at user privilege level.
+Modules like UAC bypass use techniques (e.g., fodhelper.exe) that escalate without a UAC prompt on default Windows settings.
+Modules that require elevated access are noted in their descriptions.

 **Q: What SPI flash chips are supported?**
 A: The app includes a database of 32 common SPI NOR flash chips and will auto-detect via JEDEC ID.
 If your chip isn't recognized, the app will display the raw JEDEC ID so you can verify compatibility manually.